 |Frequently Asked Questions|

-SAFT stands for Student Assistance Flexible Time.
-SAFT time is scheduled approximately twice each quarter.
+Extended Homeroom time is scheduled approximately twice each quarter.
 Students will be notified by their homeroom teacher or an administrator if they are required to stay; other students will have an early release at 2:02 pm.
 For a schedule of dates and exact bell times, visit https://www.whs.wwusd.org/page/4165.